-I had my repeat EGD (upper endoscopy) last Friday (the 6th not the 13th!).
+It is that time of year to have my EGD to monitor Celiac disease.
+I had my EGD (upper endoscopy) last Friday (the 6th not the 13th!).
 Most people with Celiac can take the blood test every year to check antibody levels to access their Celiac disease but I’m one of the lucky people who don’t respond to the blood test (hence, why my diagnosis was missed for five years).
 Instead, every year I will have an EGD to monitor the progression (or healing) of my disease.

-Thankfully the only prep for an EGD is to not have food or water after midnight the night before your procedure (unlike the prep for a colonoscopy which you can read about surviving here).
+Thankfully the only prep for an EGD is to not have food or water after midnight the night before your procedure (unlike the prep for a colonoscopy which you can check out all the details of my bowel prep survival kit).
 I will say it is challenging for me because usually the first thing I do in the morning is get something to drink.
 I am like my mom in that typically wherever I am, there is a drink also.
 The other challenge is that I have really bad veins.
 Beyond horrible veins.
 When I know I’m having blood work done, I usually chug water on the way to the doctor to help make the draw a little easier (only one of my many nurses can actually take my blood without using a butterfly needle).
 Its not perfect but I will take it over spending 8 hours on the toilet.